 - Be careful of using too much

-Not a lot of fragrances have the staying power of Le Male Eau de Toilette regarding its long-standing popularity.
-You’ll love this scent’s soft side without worry whether it’s not masculine enough.
+Not many fragrances have the staying power of Le Male Eau de Toilette regarding its long-standing popularity.
+You’ll love this scent’s soft side without worrying whether or not it’s masculine enough.

 From its bottle’s color – turquoise, a masculine color of the gods – to its scent, Versace’s Eros Eau de Toilette Spray is all about manliness.
-And, as one reviewer put it, it’s a “decadent” fragrance for the sophisticated man.
+As one reviewer put it, it’s a “decadent” fragrance for the sophisticated man.

 At the least, it’s worth giving a longer look.

 The fragrance, it’s said, contains a strong hint of vanilla and tonka bean but also with hints of mint leaves, green apple, Italian lemon zest, cedarwood, oakmoss, amber, and geranium.

 Another thing that we like about Versace Eros is that it has a balanced fragrance which doesn’t “hide” in a crowd but is still strong enough that others will notice.